Does Peer-Reviewed Research Help Predict Stock Returns?: Robustness

+One may be interested in whether our results are robust to excluding data-mined predictors that are highly correlated with published predictors.
+This question is perhaps natural given the central role of correlations in classical asset pricing theory.

+However, excluding highly correlated data-mined predictors is not important for our main question.
+Equation \eqref{eq:painfully_clear} implies \emph{matching} covariance patterns across data-mined and published predictors---that is, we should exclude data-mined predictors that have \emph{low} correlation with published predictors.

+The short-dash lines of Figures \ref{fig:pub-vs-dm-controls} and \ref{fig:pub-vs-dm-controls_robust} exclude data-mined predictors that have pairwise correlations of more than 0.10 with the published predictor in question (short-dash).
+The results are very similar to the main results.

+Figure \ref{fig:decay-unspanned} aims to remove data-mined predictors that are highly correlated with all previously-published predictors, defined by sample end dates.
+Panel (a) measures this idea using the data-mined return's maximum pairwise correlation with any previously-published predictor.
+Panel (b) uses the $R^2$ from regressing the data-mined return on the first five factors extracted from previously-published returns via probabilistic principal component analysis (PPCA, \citet{roweis1997algorithms}; \citealt{chen2023missing}).
+For signals with low correlation, we further separate data-mined returns based on their in-sample t-stats.

+Excluding data-mined predictors that are highly correlated with all previously-published predictors leads to slightly worse post-sample performance.
+A worsening is natural, as over time the published literature will capture more and more of the strong predictive components of the data, of which there is a finite number (Table \ref{tab:dm-oos}, Panel (b)).
+The magnitude of the effect is modest, however, and is only noticeable if we focus on data-mined predictors with low in-sample t-stats.
+Overall, the similarity in post-sample performance of published and data-mined predictors is robust, and holds even if we purposefully make the data-mined predictors less similar to published ones.

-An interesting feature throughout Figure \ref{fig:decay-unspanned} is that the trailing 5-year returns are highly correlated, even across groups of returns that have low monthly return correlations.
-This result is unlikely to be due to autocorrelation in the transient component of monthly returns: the median autocorrelation in monthly returns across data-mined predictors is 0.07 and the 95th percentile is 0.18.
+An interesting feature of Figure \ref{fig:decay-unspanned} is that the trailing 5-year returns are correlated, even across groups of returns that have low monthly return correlations.
+Given the near-zero autocorrelation in monthly returns, this is likely due to slow movements in long-run expected returns like the post-2004 decay in Appendix Table \ref{tab:dm-sum-2004} (see also \citealt{stambaugh2012short}; \citealt{yan2017fundamental}; \citealt{chen2022zeroing}).

-Instead, the co-movement in 5-year returns is likely due to correlation in the long-run expected return component.
-As seen in Table \ref{tab:dm-theme}, the expected returns of many data-mined predictors decays post-2004 (see also Appendix Table \ref{tab:dm-sum-2004}).
-Moreover, \citet{yan2017fundamental} find that the expected returns of data-mined predictors is positively correlated with aggregate investor sentiment.
-This co-movement in expected returns is also found among published predictors (\citet{stambaugh2012short}; \citet{chen2022zeroing}), and is consistent with mispricing being a key driver of cross-sectional predictability.